NewEconoLab/NNS-EN/nns_protocol.rst

 3. The algorithm for converting a domain name to a hash is called NameHash,

-Domain, Domainarray and Protocol
+Domain, Domainarray, and Protocol
 ----------------------------------

-The url we usually use on the Internet is as follows,
+The URL we usually use on the Internet is as follows,

 ::

     http://aaa.bbb.test/xxx

-1. http is a protocol, the domain name and protocol will be passed on separately when NNS service is requested.
+1. HTTP is a protocol, the domain name and protocol will be passed on separately when NNS service is requested.

 2. aaa.bbb.test is the domain name, NNS service request using the hash of the domain name

-3. Xxx is the path, the path is not processed at the dns level, the same goes with nns, if there is a path, it will be processed by other ways.
+3. Xxx is the path, the path is not processed at the DNS level, the same goes with nns, if there is a path, it will be processed in other ways.

 NNS uses domain name’s array rather domain name, which is a more direct process.
 Domain name aaa.bb.test is converted into byte array as ["test","bb","aa"]